 7) Don’t over try to over sell experience or desire to work with horses.
 Horse people are a dime a dozen.
 That is really not a marketable skill.
 Basic knowledge is helpful, but that’s about it on most ranches.

 Bonus: As a word of encouragement… Ranches need employees.
 Kids raised on a family ranch usually go back home.
 So, people who did not grow up on a ranch, but have interest in it are often the best long term employees.
 They don’t have a home ranch to go back to.

 This is true!
 These kids run from ranch to ranch but always end up back at the home ranch when they get tired of something.
 We don’t have that choice.
 We have to make it work or find another job.
 It tends to make you put more effort into working hard and being valuable to your employee.

-I hope this will help you learn how to find a cowboy job, and maybe it will give you the courage to start working towards that goal.
+I hope this will help you learn how to get a job on a ranch, and maybe it will give you the courage to start working towards that goal.

-If you are a ranch manager or owner, I would love to hear what YOU think is the most important advice to someone who wants to cowboy.
+If you are a ranch manager or owner, I would love to hear what YOU think is the most important advice to someone who wants to work on a ranch with no experience.
 Drop me a line in the comments or message me. 🙂